RTEMS/rtems-docs/bsp_howto/networking.rst

 This chapter is intended to provide an introduction to the procedure for writing RTEMS network device drivers.
-The example code is taken from the ‘Generic 68360’ network device driver.
+The example code is taken from the 'Generic 68360' network device driver.
 The source code for this driver is located in the``c/src/lib/libbsp/m68k/gen68360/network`` directory in the RTEMS source code distribution.
 Having a copy of this driver at hand when reading the following notes will help significantly.